exakat/exakat-docs/Reference/Rules/Complete/OverwrittenConstants.rst

 A constant is overwritten by another when it is defined in one of the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class or `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ interface.

+The `A` constant will be linked between classes x and y, with an OVERWRITE link.

 .. code-block:: php

    <?php